-ED312 Infant and Toddler Curriculum 3 credits DA: L3 C
+ED312 Infant and Toddler Curriculum

 This course provides the student in Early Childhood Education with opportunities to learn more about the growth, development and approaches to working with very young children.
 The developmental domains (social, emotional, cognitive, language and motor) of the very young child will be highlighted as they relate to the teacher's approaches and methodologies in working effectively with the infant and toddler.
 Students will explore environments, materials, resources, teaching approaches and methodologies that are found in infant and toddler programs.
-NOTE: Education Professional Elective, offered as
+NOTE: Education Professional Elective, offered as needed.